🔗 🔄 Data Flow

 InputButton

-(Child):- Displays a cart badge when the
+(Child):- Displays a badge in the top-right corner when the

-- Displays a cart badge when the
+- Displays a badge in the top-right corner when the

 SpinButton

-(Child):- Displays an βAdd to Cartβ button initially.
+(Child):- Displays an Add to Cart button initially.

 - When an item is added, it transforms into a stepper (increment/decrement buttons).